 Work in Process An incomplete document, designed to guide discussion and generate feedback, that may include several alternative requirements for consideration.

-Draft A document in specification format considered largely complete, but lacking review by MCNS and vendors.
+Draft A document in specification format considered largely complete, but lacking review by cable industry and vendors.
 Drafts are susceptible to substantial change during the review process.

-Interim A document which has undergone rigorous MCNS and vendor review, suitable for use by vendors to design in conformance with, and suitable for field testing.
-Released A stable document, reviewed, tested and validated, suitable to enable cross-vendor interoperability.
+Issued A stable document, which has undergone rigorous member and vendor review and is suitable for product design and development, cross-vendor interoperability, and for certification testing.

+Closed A static document, reviewed, tested, validated, and closed to further engineering change requests to the specification through CableLabs.